-The superintendent (or designee) shall conduct an investigation and a written decision shall be rendered within a reasonable time.
+The Superintendent (or designee) shall conduct an investigation and a written decision shall be rendered within two (2) weeks.

-If the grievance is not resolved after the superintendent's (or designee's) written decision, the parents may appeal to the Shelby County Board of Education.
-The board shall meet and review the formal grievance and decide (1) that no hearing before the board is warranted or (2) notify the grievant of the scheduled hearing.
+If the grievance is not resolved after the Superintendent's (or designee's) written decision, the parents may appeal, verbally1 or in writing (or via the District provided form), to the Shelby County Board of Education within 10 days from receipt of the decision.
+The Board shall meet and review the formal grievance at the first scheduled regular Board meeting after receipt of the appeal and decide (1) that no hearing before the Board is warranted or (2) notify the grievant of the scheduled hearing.
+Any hearing granted by the Board shall be held within 15 days from the date of such notice.

 If the grievance is not resolved following the formal grievance or the parents elect not to participate in a formal grievance process, an informal grievance and/or a request for a due process hearing may be filed.

-3. Impartial Due Process Hearing

-Section 504 requires that the district maintain a procedure for conducting impartial hearings with an opportunity for participation by the student's parents/guardian and representation by counsel.
+- 3. Impartial Due Process Hearing - 4.
+Section 504 requires that the District maintain a procedure for conducting impartial hearings with an opportunity for participation by the student's parents/guardian and representation by counsel.
+The Due Process Hearing may be requested verbally1 or in writing (or via the District provided form) for denial of a student's identification, evaluation, educational placement or the provision of FAPE.
 The following provides the due process hearing procedures:

-Parents requesting a hearing should submit a written request to the Section 504 Coordinator at:
+Parents requesting a hearing should submit a verbal or written (or via the District provided form) request to the Section 504 Coordinator at: